zulip/zulip/docs/production/mobile-push-notifications.md

 If you have any questions about the security model, contact support@zulipchat.com.

+## Legacy signup

+Here are the legacy instructions for signing a server up for push
+notifications:

+1. First, contact support@zulipchat.com with the `zulip_org_id` and
+   `zulip_org_key` values from your `/etc/zulip/zulip-secrets.conf` file, as well as a `hostname` and `contact email` address you'd like us to use in case of any issues (we hope to have a nice web flow available for this soon).

+2. We'll enable push notifications for your server on our end.
+Look for a reply from Zulipchat support within 24 hours.
 ## Sending push notifications directly from your server

 As we discussed above, it is impossible for a single app in their